Graduate Certificate in Financial Management and Analysis

 The learning objective of this course is to build on the foundations developed earlier in the prerequisite Accounting and Finance course and to integrate the best practices and strategies in the world of corporate finance.
 Through the analytical use of financial case studies, this course seeks to develop a deeper understanding among students by engaging them with the application of financial models to real-world problems.
 The pertinent financial topics will include long-term investment and financing decisions, leverage and optimal capital structure decisions, dividend policy, and working capital management, as well as some advanced topics, which include initial public offerings, mergers and acquisitions, firm valuation, risk management and hedging.
 Student’s grasp and learning will be enhanced through a structured financial analysis of business cases involving problem identification, scanning the business environment and selection of a financially optimal solution among available options, inculcating vital skills towards professional performance and future career development.

-Note: Accounting and Finance, Quantitative Methods in Finance and Investment Analysis are prerequisites for taking this course.
+Note: Financial Management, Quantitative Methods in Finance, and Investment Analysis must precede this enrollment in this course.

 Admission and Advisement